giannilmbd/dynare/doc/manual/source/the-model-file.rst

     that there is no forecast uncertainty arising from these exogenous variables in uncontrolled periods.
 Second, by making use of the first order state space solution, even if a higher-order approximation was performed, the conditional forecasts will be based on a first order approximation.
-Since the controlled exogenous variables are identified on the basis of the reduced form model (*i.e.* after solving for the expectations), they are unforeseen shocks from the perspective of the agents in the model.
+Third, since the controlled exogenous variables are identified on the basis of the reduced form model (*i.e.* after solving for the expectations), they are unforeseen shocks from the perspective of the agents in the model.
 That is,